jxtngx/lambda-cloud-typescript/README.md

 # Lambda Cloud Typescript

-TypeScript interfaces for the Lambda Cloud API
+TypeScript client for the Lambda Cloud API

+> [!NOTE]
+> This library is not an official Lambda Labs project

+> [!NOTE]
+> This library is developed alongside GitHub Copilot and various AI models by OpenAI and Anthr